 If you’re like most parents, trying to change your child’s behaviors results in nagging, yelling, criticizing, and punishing.
 The response you get from a lecture is likely “Yeah, I know, Mom,” accompanied by an eyeroll.
 (A response you probably remember from your own teenage years and might have prompted you to call your own parents to apologize the first time you were on the receiving end.)

-This pattern can take a heavy toll on your relationship with your daughter, and you’ll rarely get the result you want.
+This pattern can take a heavy toll on your relationship with your son or daughter, and you’ll rarely get the result you want.
 DBT middle path skills teach effective ways to change behaviors, whether you’re trying to increase positive behaviors or decrease negative behaviors.
 (Or both!)

 Increasing Positive Behaviors

 Some teens might prefer praise and recognition over a reward, while the reverse will be true for others.
-One of these tactics will likely motivate your daughter to continue engaging in positive behaviors during this phase when intrinsic motivation tends to be low.
+One of these tactics will likely motivate your son or daughter to continue engaging in positive behaviors during this phase when intrinsic motivation tends to be low.

 Decreasing Unhealthy Behaviors